 Congratulations!
 Now you know how to use tags in your posts.

-Did you find this article useful?
-If so, please take a moment to use the share buttons below to share this page with other online users.
+Did you enjoy this tutorial?
+If so, please use the social buttons below to share this page with other online users.